 I love to write for people who are trying to make healthy eating doable.
-Two of my recent messages available outside of my Smart Bytes® blog address how to save money on groceries while still eating healthy, and making sense of confusing headlines.
-And I appreciate the positive feedback on pieces I wrote for health professionals on reducing sodium consumption and inflammation, diet and cancer risk.
+Two of my recent messages available outside of my Smart Bytes® blog address misunderstandings about the Mediterranean diet and cancer risk, and making sense of confusing headlines.
+And I appreciate the positive feedback on pieces I wrote for health professionals on alcohol and cancer risk, and inflammation, diet and cancer risk.

 The Raspberry Council has had the pleasure of working with Karen for the last several years.
 Her strategic counsel on how to position nutrition research to health care professionals has proven to be exceptionally valuable.
 In addition, the blog posts, videos, and fact sheets that tell the story about why frozen red raspberries should be part of a healthy eating pattern have been flawlessly executed.
 Thank you, Karen, for all you have done to help us deliver our message!